Secure Integration

 - Arbitrum with EigenDA V1: All components through cert validity checked in rollup inbox

-- OP Optimstic Fault Proof Integration: Entire EigenDA blob derivation executes off-chain, and they are secured by the OP FPVM proof system.
+- OP Optimistic Fault Proof Integration: Entire EigenDA blob derivation executes off-chain, and they are secured by the OP FPVM proof system.

 Securely integrating with any VM